aws-samples/aws-media-services-simple-live-workflow/3-MediaLive/InputSwitching/InputSwitching.md

 5. Click on **Review Policy** button.
 6. Give the policy a name like `MediaLivePolicy`.
 7. Click on **Create Policy** button.
 8. Back to the previous tab where you were attaching a policy, search for your newly created policy by putting in `MediaLivePolicy` in the filter textbox.
+You may have to click on the refresh button if searching yields no results.
 9. Select the policy and click on the **Attach Policy** button.